Social Media Marketing Essentials for Designers Who Hate Marketing

 The Data (Because Designers Don’t Trust Claims Without Receipts)

-The essentials of social media marketing in 2026 look suspiciously like design principles:
+The social media marketing essentials in 2026 look suspiciously like design principles my friend already knew:

 People want to hear from humans, not corporate speak.
 If you’ve been nervous about being “professional enough,” this should liberate you.
 Authenticity beats polish.

-This is UX thinking.
+This is UX thinking applied to content.
 Most content is created from brand perspective (“What do we want to say?”) instead of user perspective (“What does our audience need?”).

 These are quality signals.
 Platforms use them to determine reach.

-How to Actually Do This Without Becoming a Marketer
+How to Apply Social Media Marketing Essentials Without Becoming a Marketer

-You don’t need to learn traditional marketing.
-The UX UI design skills you’ve developed for product work translate directly to social content.
+You don’t need to learn traditional social media marketing essentials.
+The design skills you’ve developed translate directly to social content.

 Start with what you already create.